learn-co-curriculum/responsive-type/README.md

 }
 ```

-As we mentioned paragraphs by defualt normally only occupy one column.
-We can create however the visual effect of this single paragraph element splitting into multiple columns by setting our media query on line 5 to trigger on screens greater than 480px, then on line 7 we set our paragraph to adjust its column count to 2 columns instead. have a look at this in the code example in the resource section below at the bottom of this lesson.
+As we mentioned, paragraphs by default normally only occupy one column.
+However, we can create the visual effect of this single paragraph element splitting into multiple columns by setting our media query on line 5 to trigger on screens greater than 480px, then on line 7 we set our paragraph to adjust its column count to 2 columns instead.
+Have a look at this in the code example in the resource section below at the bottom of this lesson.

 ## Summary